rfindler/jscontract/LOG.md

 - Intersection of 152 and negation of 153:
   - List of packages where the tests pass without contracts but they fail with real contracts
   - List of packages where the tests pass without contracts but they fail with fake contracts (e.g, everything is true)
+- Rough estimate of how many actual type errors we have encountered/finding even more
+- Time the script to check how long it takes to actually go through everything
 - Checking out separate branch to make exploring the gap possible
+- Which of the 841 are real bugs?

+In the future:

+- Build a website that automatically updates when things break